 1. In a medium bowl, combine meat, salt and pepper, and green onion.
 Using your hands, mix well then shape into 6 uniform, flat, oval burgers.

 2. Heat a heavy skillet over medium high.
 Cook the burgers 2 minutes on each side for rare, 3 minutes for medium rare, 5 minutes for done.
 Remove cooked burgers from the pan and cover with foil to keep warm.

-3. Reduce heat to medium low and add shallots and mushrooms.
-Cook, stirring and scraping particles from bottom of pan until shallots soften and begin to brown and mushrooms release their juices, 2 to 5 minutes.
+3. Reduce heat to medium low and add shallots and mushrooms, if using.
+Cook, stirring and scraping particles from bottom of pan until shallots soften and begin to brown and optional mushrooms release their juices, 2 to 5 minutes.
 Pour in wine, increase heat and boil 3 minutes to reduce liquid by a third.
 Remove from heat and whisk in margarine.